dlebansais/Easly-Language/Doc/Nodes/Instruction/AsLongAsInstruction.md

 <b>end</b>
 </pre>

+The condition, called the continue condition, must be a en expression that conforms or convert to boolean.
+If it has multiple results, all of them must be true for execution to continue.

 The Long As instruction can have an else case, executed only if any of the steps fails.

 <!---